dccircuit/IGME-235-Fall-2022/projects/project-1.md

   - Thoughtful choices of colors and other visual elements.
   - Effective typography with typefaces that are clear, legible, and appropriate for the content.
   - An appropriate custom link style (visible somewhere on the page -- put a small link in the footer if you don't have another place to use it)
+- The user visiting your page should experience a compelling initial "landing" that pulls them in and orients them to where they are and where they can go.

 ### FINAL Content Requirements
 - Include multiple images of at least two different sizes.
 They should be relevant to the chosen topic, of course.